suquark/ExoFlow/README.md

 ray up /exoflow/clusters/graph_streaming_cluster.yaml -y --disable-usage-stats
 ```

 Then SSH into the cluster following the instructions from the output of the command, after the cluster is up.
+Then wait for about 5min for the whole cluster to be ready.

 #### Figure 7(c)